Purina Pro Plan Bright Mind Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 And lastly, this food contains menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.

 Since vitamin K isn’t required by AAFCO in either of its dog food nutrient profiles, we question the use of this substance in any canine formulation.

 Purina Pro Plan

-Judging by its ingredients alone, Purina Pro Plan Bright Mind looks like a below-average dry product.
+Judging by its ingredients alone, Purina Pro Plan Bright Mind dog food looks like a below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 32% and a mean fat level of 17%.
 Together, these figures suggest a carbohydrate content of 43% for the overall product line.

 And a fat-to-protein ratio of about 54%.

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the corn gluten and corn germ meals, this looks like the profile of a kibble containing only a moderate amount of meat.